Nike Air Huarache Gripp style

-The Nike Air Huarache Gripp shoes are available in two colorways: Sail/White /Wolf Grey/Team Orange and Black/Indigo Burst/Olive Canvas.
-A futuristic appeal is featured on the sneaker, with its midfoot wrap and highly structured look.
-Casual clothes such as track pants, jeans, and shorts would go well with these kicks, along with t-shirts, sweatshirts, a hoodie or a denim jacket.
+The Nike Air Huarache Gripp features a futuristic appeal with its midfoot wrap and highly structured look.
+Casual clothes such as track pants, jeans, and shorts would go well with these kicks, along with t-shirts, sweatshirts, a hoodie, or a denim jacket.

 Textile and synthetic materials make up the high-top Nike Air Huarache Gripp.
 This updated model is also made with ultra-comfortable CMP foam, along with an airbag at the heel.
 There's a clip that wraps the underside of the rugged outsole, which offers comfort and stability.
 An inner cleatie hugs the foot to keep the wearer warm and dry, while the outer cleatie provides an additional layer of protection.